'Spider-Man: Across the Spider-Verse' spins new spider worlds

 The pre-pandemic "Spider-Man: Into the Spider-Verse" raked in over $35 million during its first three days of release and went on to win the 2019 Oscar for best animated feature film.

-Despite some concerns that those box-office-busting days are far from returning, "Spider-Man: Across the Spider-Verse" is forecast to open with $95 to $130 million in the U.S. and Canada.
+Despite some concerns that those box-office-busting days are far from returning, the sequel is expected to bring in about $115.5 million over its first three days in the U.S. and Canada, according to a projection from the BoxOffice Pro website.
+Sony Pictures forecasts a lower debut of between $75 million and $85 million.

-For many film critics, the superhero sequel has all the makings of a box office success.
+For many film critics, this new superhero movie has all the makings of a box office success.

 Early feedback from review aggregator Rotten Tomatoes gave the film a 95% on the Tomatometer.